Even though Utah is world-renowned for its striking desert landscapes, there’s a whole lot more to the Beehive State if you know where to look.

 If you’re into wildlife spotting, Hardware Ranch is a wonderful place in Utah for unique animal encounters.

 Thanks to its location inside the Blacksmith Fork Canyon, during the winter months, Hardware Ranch becomes the favorite hangout spot for Rocky Elk, who love roaming casually around the ranch!

 7. Midway, Homestead Crater, and Cascade Springs

-If you’re on the lookout for wonderful outdoor activities, look no further than Midway, a small town located within the Wasatch Mountain State Park that offers year-round activities thanks to its closeness to fantastic natural gems in Utah.
+If you’re looking for wonderful outdoor activities, look no further than Midway, a small town within the Wasatch Mountain State Park that offers year-round activities thanks to its closeness to fantastic natural gems in Utah.

 Close to Midway, you’ll find the Homestead Crater, an unusual geothermal spring that provides the only warm scuba diving in the continental United States!

 Moreover, you’ll also be able to visit Cascade Springs, a series of terraced pools nestled under a waterfall that looks straight out of a storybook.